Recurrent Model-Free RL Can Be a Strong Baseline for Many POMDPs

 \subsection{What Matters in Recurrent Model-Free RL Algorithms?}

-In the previous subsection, we showed that recurrent model-free RL can perform on par with the specialized (state-of-the-art) methods, then a natural question comes: Why our implementation of recurrent model-free RL outperforms the implementation used in prior work?

-Our analysis will focus on ablating the five important design decisions introduced in Sec.~\ref{sec:method}: the actor-critic architecture (\texttt{Arch}), the policy input space (\texttt{Inputs}), the underlying model-free RL algorithm (\texttt{RL}), the RNN encoder (\texttt{Encoder}), and the RNN context length (\texttt{Len}).
-See Table.~\ref{tab:baselines} for a summary of how prior work made these design decisions.
-Due to the space limit, we show the ablation results in some but not all the environments to compare the performance between the best single variant and the other variant that only differs in one decision factor.
-We also provide ``single factor analysis" plots for each decision factor by averaging the performance over the other factors in Appendix~\ref{sec:single_factor}.
+To study what factors explain the good performance of recurrent model-free RL, we will ablate the five important design decisions introduced in Sec.~\ref{sec:method}: the actor-critic architecture (\texttt{Arch}), the agent input space (\texttt{Inputs}), the underlying model-free RL algorithm (\texttt{RL}), the RNN encoder (\texttt{Encoder}), and the RNN context length (\texttt{Len}).
+See Table~\ref{tab:baselines} for a summary of how prior work made these design decisions.
+Due to the space limit, we show the \textbf{``single factor analysis"} plots for each decision factor by averaging the performance over the other factors in App.~\ref{sec:single_factor}.

-\paragraph{Recurrent Actor-Critic Architecture.} First, we ran some experiments with both shared and separate architectures on two toy POMDP environments.
-Fig.~\ref{fig:separate_vs_shared_main} show the results in one of them (see Appendix~\ref{sec:results_arch} for the other).
-We can see that the shared architecture failed to learn, compared to the separate architecture.
-The large RNN gradient norm in the shared architecture suggests that the actor and critic losses may cause conflicts in the shared RNN training.
-Our results echo prior work~\citep{fakoor2019meta,meng2021memory} that only consider \textit{separate} RNN encoders that can achieve high asymptotic rewards, and also echo that ~\cite{han2019variational} shows poor results in the \textit{shared} architecture of SAC-LSTM.
+\paragraph{Recurrent off-policy actor-critic architecture.} We study the choice of shared/separated architectures in two simple POMDP environments.
+The results, shown in Fig.~\ref{fig:separate_vs_shared_main} and App.~\ref{sec:results_arch}, show that the shared architecture failed to learn either of these tasks.
+The different scale of RNN gradient norms \wrt actor and critic in the shared architecture suggests that the gradient of critic loss may dominate the actor's.
+Our results echo prior work~\citep{fakoor2019meta,meng2021memory,sun2021safe} that use \textit{separate} RNN encoders and achieve high asymptotic rewards, and also echo that \cite{han2019variational} shows poor results in the \textit{shared} architecture of SAC-LSTM.

-\paragraph{Policy Input Space.} The 1st row of Table~\ref{tab:ablation} shows the effect of policy input space in a POMDP environment Walker-P. The reward signals could help reveal the missing information of the velocity of the robot base, which is occluded in Walker-P. Therefore, it is reasonable that adding previous rewards into policy inputs can increase performance.
+\paragraph{Agent inputs.} We next study the choice of agent inputs using the Walker-P task.
+As shown in Table~\ref{tab:ablation} (row 1), additionally conditioning the agent on past rewards increases performance by $1.3\times$.
+The reward signals could help reveal the missing information of the velocity of the robot base, which is occluded in Walker-P. On other tasks where velocity is occluded, we similarly find that conditioning on past rewards improves performance (see \texttt{o} vs. \texttt{or} in Fig.~\ref{fig:pomdp_ablation_P}).